Cloud4Wi-Create/my-apps-tutorial/README.md

 `$url = 'https://volare.cloud4wi.com/controlpanel/1.0/bridge/sessions/' . $sk;`

-Next, make a function in PHP to call to the Cloud4Wi API.
+Next, make a function in PHP (or your favorite language) to call to the Volare API.
 This is located in our /cp_index.php file starting at line 22 inside the function named: `function callApi`

 ```